-- 62. At the time the SAFEs were transferred to the Defendants, and at the time the SAFEs held by the Defendants automatically converted into shares of WRS common stock for the Defendants, each of the Plaintiffs: (1) was insolvent; (2) became insolvent as a result of the transfers; (3) was engaged in a business or a transaction for which any property remaining with the Plaintiff was an unreasonably small capital; or (4) intended to incur, or believed that it would incur, debts that would be beyond the Plaintiff's ability to repay as such debts matured. - 63.
+- 63. At the time of the Embed acquisition, each of the Plaintiffs: (1) was insolvent; (2) became insolvent as a result of the transfers; (3) was engaged in a business or a transaction for which any property remaining with the Plaintiff was an unreasonably small capital; or (4) intended to incur, or believed that it would incur, debts that would be beyond the Plaintiff's ability to repay as such debts matured. - 64.
 On November 8 and November 9, 2022, Bankman-Fried and Wang attempted to produce a reconciliation of WRSS's assets and liabilities, the vast majority of which were customer deposits, at the urging of other FTX Group senior personnel.
 Their reconciliation showed a shortfall of WRSS's assets below its liabilities of approximately \$46 million.
+The

-The Debtors' preliminary analysis indicates that this shortfall may have been as much as \$128 million as of the Petition Date.
+Debtors' preliminary analysis indicates that this shortfall may have been as much as \$128 million as of the Petition Date.
 [D.I.
 792-1].

-- 64. The other FTX Group entities involved in the acquisition of Embed were also insolvent at all relevant times.
+- 65. The other FTX Group entities involved in the acquisition of Embed were also insolvent at all relevant times.
 As Singh admitted in his guilty plea, by "early September 2022," the same month the Embed acquisition closed, Alameda "could not repay what it owed."
 See Plea Tr.
 29:2-3, United States v.
 Singh, 22-cr-00673 (S.D.N.Y.
-2022), ECF No. 102. - 65.
-Ellison made similar admissions in her guilty plea, stating that: (a) from 2019 through 2022, Alameda used FTX.com funds to finance investments or repay loans; (b) from July 2022 through at least October 2022, she agreed with Bankman-Fried and others to provide materially misleading financial statements to Alameda's lenders; and (c) she had understood that Bankman-Fried and others had made investments with funds from FTX.com in the name of Alameda in order to conceal the true source of those funds. - 66.
-On December 13, 2022, Bankman-Fried was charged in the Southern District of New York in an eight-count indictment with federal offenses during the period from 2019 through November 2022, arising out of, among other things, the Defendants' use of Alameda to misappropriate FTX.com funds and Bankman-Fried's misrepresentations to lenders and investors about the financial condition of Alameda, FTX.com, and FTX.US.
+2022), ECF No. 102. - 66.
+Ellison made similar admissions in her guilty plea, stating that: (a) from 2019 through 2022, Alameda used FTX.com funds to finance investments or repay loans; (b) from July 2022 through at least October 2022, she agreed with Bankman-Fried and others to provide materially misleading financial statements to Alameda's lenders; and (c) she had understood that Bankman-Fried and others had made investments with funds from FTX.com in the name of Alameda in order to conceal the true source of those funds. - On December 13, 2022, Bankman-Fried was charged in the Southern District of New York in an eight-count indictment with federal offenses during the period from 2019 through November 2022, arising out of, among other things, the FTX Insiders' use of Alameda to misappropriate FTX.com funds and Bankman-Fried's misrepresentations to lenders and investors about the financial condition of Alameda, FTX.com, and FTX.US.
 The United States Attorney for the Southern District of New York filed a superseding indictment on March 28, 2023 that included an additional count for conspiracy to violate the anti-bribery provisions of the Foreign Corrupt Practices Act.